Welcome. Please choose from a category in the left sidebar.

 Gwendolyn W. Shaw wrote that the fort had grown very rapidly and a great many people had gathered there until the place had become quite a town.

-On June 24th the people attended a special conference in Ogden City where Brigham Young again advised the people to “break up” the Bingham’s Fort settlement and move to Ogden, which at that time was much smaller than Bingham’s Fort.
+On June 24th the people attended a special conference in Ogden City where Brigham Young again advised the people to “break up” the Bingham’s Fort settlement and move to Ogden.
 President Young said he considered that Bingham’s Fort was not a good site for a large city and logically never would be.
 He also stated that if the settlement continued to grow as fast as it had done, it would soon be a large city and that it was his plan to build Ogden first.
 Isaac Newton Goodale recorded succinctly: “President Young preached.
 Our Fort was commanded to move into Ogden City.”

 In the summer of that year many people moved out of Bingham’s Fort, many remained, and some new people continued coming.
 Luman Shurliff was among those that remained.
 Erastus Bingham took up a lot in Ogden, but retained his farm and a second home on 2nd Street where he later retired.
 Isaac Newton Goodale also took up a lot in Ogden.

 As people began taking up lots in Ogden City there was a heavy demand for water to maintain livestock and gardens, and there was no water on the Ogden bench.
-This was a stark contrast to Bingham’s Fort that was sprinkled with many natural springs.
+This was a stark contrast to Bingham’s Fort that had irrigation ditches on both sides of 2nd Street and was sprinkled with many natural springs.
 In September of 1855 Brigham Young appointed Isaac Newton Goodale to construct the Ogden Bench Canal.
 If the people were going to build up Ogden, it was essential to have a canal on the bench.
 Taking water from the mouth of Ogden Canyon uphill to the bench was no small engineering feat.
 When it was finished it was considered a miracle in construction, ran two miles and cost $22,000.

 “At first this canal traversed only a part of the Ogden City Bench area as that was all that was well inhabited.
 Later it was run the entire length of the city and served the people who planted gardens in their lots.
 It is said the engineering work ….. was so accurate that there was but a five foot fall between the head of the canal and its termination…”( For details see Goodale Drive, Isaac Newton Court).